 - At the federal level, a higher cigarette tax and strong, effective regulatory authority over tobacco products by the U.S. Food and Drug Administration, will help the number of smokers decline.

 - At state and local levels, we fight for comprehensive smokefree indoor air laws and ordinances, higher cigarette taxes, and fully funded tobacco prevention and cessation programs.

 - Radon is the second leading cause of lung cancer.
-For this reason, we also advocate for federal funding for radon education programs and detection.
+For this reason, we lead a national coalition that works to build in systems that reduce radon exposure.
+We advocate for federal funding for radon education programs and detection.